mimblewimble/grin/doc/api/api.md

 ### Wallet Owner API

 The wallet owner API is an endpoint to manage the user wallet: broadcast transaction, sign transaction, see the current balance...
 This REST API can be started with the `grin wallet owner_api` command and will listen on `localhost:13420`.
 This endpoint must **never** be exposed to the outside world.
+This endpoint requires, by default, Basic Authentication.
+The username is `grin` and the password can be found in the `.api_secret` file.
 To learn about what specific calls can be made read the [wallet owner API doc](wallet_owner_api.md).